GCTC-NTGC/TalentCloud/README.md

 6. In Task Manager > Services, stop any MySQL and Apache services you have running.

-7. in root folder run `docker-compose up --build --force-recreate -d`
+7. in root folder run `docker-compose up --build --force-recreate`

 8. Copy `.env.example` to `.env`.
 Configure it with the following steps:
  	- run `docker-compose exec talentcloud sh -c "php artisan key:generate"` to create a random APP_KEY variable.